 This page presents concise rebuttals to the most common arguments and claims made by theists.
 It also includes relevant links to additional resources.
-A small number of points deal specifically with Christianity, however, the vast majority are applicable to all forms of theism.
-Links marked as (must watch) or (must read) are considered particularly good at expanding on a topic.
+A small number of points deal specifically with Christianity, however the vast majority are applicable to all forms of theism.
+Links marked with (must watch) or (must read) are considered particularly good at expanding on a topic.

 As author I hereby forfeit copyright and declare the content of this page, excluding images and quotes, part of the public domain.